-This position performs professional legal work in the investigation and prosecution of adult and juvenile criminal offenses through conviction and appeal; presentation of certain civil cases in the Hopi Family Court, including Minor In Need of Care cases; legal research and preparation of Court documents; participates as directed in specialty dockets such the Hopi Family Wellness Court and Veterans' Court; responds to inquiries from citizen and governmental offices relating to tribal court procedures and violations of Hopi Tribal laws prosecuted in the Hopi Trial Court.
+This position performs professional attorney-level legal work in the investigation and prosecution of adult and juvenile criminal offenses through conviction and appeal; presentation of certain civil cases in the Hopi Family Court; conducting legal research and preparation of Court documents, including appellate briefs; participates as directed in specialty dockets such as the Hopi Family Wellness Court and Veterans' Court; responds to inquiries from citizen and governmental offices relating to tribal court procedures and violations of Hopi Tribal laws prosecuted in the Hopi Trial Court.

-Contacts are with law enforcement personnel, probation officers, court personnel, victims of crime, witnesses, behavioral health providers, Hopi and federal departments/agencies, village governments and defense attorneys or lay advocates for professional purposes only.
+Contacts are with law enforcement personnel, probation officers, court personnel, victims of crime, witnesses, behavioral health providers, Hopi departments/agencies, village governments and defense attorneys or lay advocates for professional purposes only.